rachel-webb/byu-biophysics.github.io/_pages/team.md

 layout: page
 title: Meet the Team
 permalink: /team/
-description: As an interdisciplinary team, we have a LOT going on.
-Here are some of our current efforts to advance the scientific community.
+description: Our team is made up of a group of interdisciplinary professors, grad students, post-doctoral scholars, undergraduateas, and research staff.
+Click on each person to get to know them better!
 nav: true
 nav_order: 3
-display_categories: [Leaders, URAs, Staff]
+display_categories: [Leaders, Grad Students, Undergraduates, Research Staff]
 horizontal: false
 ---